 Last Supper 1994/2019

 Nominated by curator Gabriela Salgado.
-Presented in partnership with Te Tuhi and with support from Creative New Zealand.
+Presented in partnership with Te Tuhi and with support from Auckland Art Fair.

 The Last Supper photographs of London-born artist Faisal Abdu’Allah were created in collaboration with Kofi Allen over twenty years ago.
 They have since been through several incarnations.
 In 2012, they were reproduced as Jacquard tapestries, a form that is here evoked by printing the images on canvas.
 The reference point for the photographs is, of course, the Last Supper of the New Testament.
 However, Abdu’Allah has deviated from scripture, reducing the cast from thirteen (Christ plus the apostles) to twelve, with six men replaced by women.
 Like the artist, the figures are of African heritage.
 In Last Supper I, they are dressed in clothing associated with Islamic culture.
 In Last Supper II, the clothing is more immediately ‘urban’.
 In both images, select individuals hold firearms.